What is an RFP? A 2026 Guide

 Digital Marketing RFP

-If your company is looking to hire a branding company to help your digital marketing efforts, devise campaigns for social media, email, PPC and other platforms, you need to create an RFP for digital marketing services.
+If you’re looking to hire a digital marketing company to devise campaigns for social media, email, PPC, and other platforms, you need to create an RFP for digital marketing services.

 Digital marketing RFP documents should generally include: